-The next meeting will be the March Officers/Planning Meeting.
+The next meeting will be the April General Business Meeting.
 This is, naturally, MANDATORY for all Chapter officers as well as all District Deputies.
-Grand Knights as well as council delegates and non-delegates are always welcome to attend.
-The meeting will be held on Friday, March 9, 2018.
-It w
+Grand Knights as well as council delegates and non-delegates are always expected to attend.
+The meeting will be held on Friday, April 12, 2019.
+It

 Prayer for Life

 We often discuss who might be the best athletes, the best artists, the best writers, the best musicians; also, it must be said, there are the best of mothers.
 By far—and in a class by herself—the Blessed Virgin Mary was, is and always will be the best of all mothers.

 Please notify the web master if you wish your Council's site to be listed.

 This is one of the most comprehensive Catholic prayer books around.
 It is highly recommend to view, download, and most importantly, to pray.